International Admission Requirements

 - If you choose to enroll into an ESL pathway programs, you should apply to both the ESL school for "Direct Admission" and to AMDA for "Conditional Admission".
 Conditional Admission is also known as "Conditional Acceptance".
 Your initial I-20 for the F-1 visa will be issued by the ESL school.

 - To obtain Conditional Acceptance at AMDA, you must complete all other components of the admissions process, except for the proof of English language proficiency.
 Your personal essay and audition may be submitted whenever you believe you are adequately fluent in English to prepare them competently.
 This will most likely be in the final months of your English language training at the ESL school.

 - To obtain Direct Acceptance at AMDA, you must submit a certificate of completion or official transcript from the ESL pathway center confirming that you have successfully completed your English language training for academic purposes.
 This will also allow you to obtain a new AMDA I-20 and successfully transfer your SEVIS record to AMDA for F-1 visa and U.S. immigration purposes.
 Once you complete this part of the process, you will be able to begin taking classes at AMDA as a full-time international student.

-- AMDA's 2-year conservatory programs require the successful completion of an "Intermediate Advanced" level of ESL training for academic purposes.
-AMDA's 4-year degree granting programs require the successful completion of a “High Advanced” level of ESL training for academic purposes.
+- AMDA's Certificate or Undergraduate Degree programs require the successful completion of a “High Advanced” level of ESL training for academic purposes.